-Chemical engineers are employed in many industries representing a diverse range of products, employers, and services:
+Chemical engineers — including our graduates from Rice University — are employed in many industries representing a diverse range of products, employers, and services:

 Industries in the category of advanced materials use chemical engineers to help develop materials with different properties such as weight, strength, heat transfer, reflectivity, and purity.
 Industries that employ chemical engineers for these purposes include:

 - Photographic Products

 The biotechnology industry uses living cells and materials produced by cells, and biological techniques developed through research, to create products for use in other industries.
 Work in the field of biotechnology has produced antibiotics, insulin, interferon, artificial organs, recombinant DNA, techniques for waste reduction and recycling, and hybrid plants that are insect-resistant.
 Chemical engineers in the biotechnology industry develop and design the processes to grow, handle, and harvest living organisms and their byproducts.